 The student will be contacted by a University official to advise the student of his or her alleged violation and to describe the investigation and disciplinary process, including the possible sanctions that may be imposed.
-The student will be given seven calendar days within which to submit a written response to the Office of Student Services at student.services@uopeople.edu for the Arabic Division..
+The student will be given seven calendar days within which to submit a written response to the Office of Student Services at student.services@uopeople.edu for the English programs and student.services@ar.uopeople.edu for the Arabic Division..